Tajbir09/PS4_ESP32/README.md

 ### 1. Overview

-The provided code initializes the ESP32, sets up motor control via PWM, and interfaces with the PS4 controller to control the robot's movement based on analog stick inputs.
+The provided code initializes the ESP32, sets up motor control using `analogWrite()`, and interfaces with the PS4 controller to control the robot's movement based on analog stick inputs.

 ### 2. Code Breakdown